Curriculum

 1) East Tennessee State University & Quillen College of Medicine

-ETSU Psychiatry Building - Residents have outpatient general adult medication management and psychotherapy clinics as well as didactics at this site, which is housed on the campus of the Veterans Administration Medical Center (VAMC).
+ETSU Psychiatry Building - Residents have outpatient general adult medication management and psychotherapy clinics as well as didactics at this site, which is housed off campus across State of Franklin Rd. from Johnson City Medical Center and close to Woodridge Hospital and the Veterans Administration Medical Center (VAMC).
 Residents also have the opportunity to be involved with Child and Adolescent patients at this site.

 University Health Center - This is a general medical clinic through the Nursing department for university students where faculty and psychiatry residents provide medication management.